hasnin24/School-Projects/README.md

 https://docs.anaconda.com/anaconda/install/linux/

-# Also You need to use Homebrew
+# Also You need to use Homebrew to visualize the Tree

 Homebrew for MacOs and Linux copy and paste the command below into the terminal